TB-UofT/Cloud-Sec-Work/README.md

 These Beats allow us to collect the following information from each machine:
 - Filebeat: log events
-- Metricbeat: metrics and system stats
+- Metricbeat: metrics and system statistics

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: